PrinceWang2018/LACE-seq2/README.md

 # LACE-seq2
 Crosslinking site identification software for LACE-seq2 data.
+To improve library compatibility and to tailor the protocol for cancer cell applications, we optimized the original LACE-seq method from Dr. Yuanchao Xue's lab, renaming the updated version LACE-seq2.
+LACE-seq2 could identify RNA binding protein targets using UV crosslinking and linear amplification of complementary DNA ends.